Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 13:30 UTC 10.01.2021
 (Compatible with older versions)
-- Blueprints from Entry/Exit books now have normal signals instead of chain signals at their ends, increased thruoghput
+- Blueprints from Entry/Exit books now have normal signals instead of chain signals at their ends, increased throughput

 </details>